 - How to apply

-Please follow the San Francisco Match CAS instructions and mail the following, non-CAS required materials, to Beth McCullough, program coordinator, at the address listed below (no staples please):
+Please follow the San Francisco Match CAS instructions and upload or mail the following, non-CAS required materials, to Beth McCullough, program coordinator, at the address listed below (no staples please):

 - MD license copy, if applicable

 - Board score copies (USLME Steps I-III, FLEX Parts I-III, NBME Parts I-III or ECFMG equivalent)

 - Accreditation: Yes, first year only

 The Children’s Hospital of Philadelphia